plroman/go-proxy/README.md

    sender-proxy - Serve API, and metrics

 USAGE:
    sender-proxy [global options] command [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --listen-address value               address to listen on for requests (default: "127.0.0.1:8080") [$LISTEN_ADDRESS] --builder-confighub-endpoint value   address of the builder config hub enpoint (directly or using the cvm-proxy) (default: "http://127.0.0.1:14892") [$BUILDER_CONFIGHUB_ENDPOINT]
+   --listen-address value               address to listen on for requests (default: "127.0.0.1:8080") [$LISTEN_ADDRESS] --builder-confighub-endpoint value   address of the builder config hub endpoint (directly or using the cvm-proxy) (default: "http://127.0.0.1:14892") [$BUILDER_CONFIGHUB_ENDPOINT]
-   --orderflow-signer-key value         ordreflow will be signed with this address (default: "0xfb5ad18432422a84514f71d63b45edf51165d33bef9c2bd60957a48d4c4cb68e") [$ORDERFLOW_SIGNER_KEY]
+   --orderflow-signer-key value         orderflow will be signed with this address (default: "0xfb5ad18432422a84514f71d63b45edf51165d33bef9c2bd60957a48d4c4cb68e") [$ORDERFLOW_SIGNER_KEY]
    --max-request-body-size-bytes value  Maximum size of the request body, if 0 default will be used (default: 0) [$MAX_REQUEST_BODY_SIZE_BYTES]
    --connections-per-peer value         Number of parallel connections for each peer (default: 10) [$CONN_PER_PEER] --metrics-addr value                 address to listen on for Prometheus metrics (metrics are served on $metrics-addr/metrics) (default: "127.0.0.1:8090") [$METRICS_ADDR]